Scotland’s best spas for a seriously pampering break

 Massage: around £82 for a Darphin Deep Rebalancing Full Body Massage.
 Spa day package: around £99 for a Relaxing Spa Day, including a facial, mini-massages, a three-course lunch and access to all facilities.

-And whilst you're in Glasgow, why not see what the city has to offer.
+And whilst you're in Glasgow, see what the city has to offer.
 Just check out our city guide for more info.

 Norton House Hotel & Spa, Hand Picked Hotels, Edinburgh